11 Best MyFitnessPal Alternatives for 2026 (Free & Paid)

 Logging Options

-Multi-modal: type, photo, voice, barcode, favorites
+Multi-modal: type, photo, voice, label scan, favorites

 Manual entry + barcode scanner (premium for some features)